 You might identify these examples as “life hacks,” but they are all forms of pushing past functional fixedness and seeing uses for everyday objects in new lights.

-- Need a last-minute speaker?
-Cups (plastic and glass) and toilet paper rolls make a great alternative.
+• Need a last-minute speaker?
+Cups (plastic and glass) and toilet paper rolls are great alternatives.

 See how much you might have been missing out on?
-If all these hacks are within our grasp, what other uses could you think up for everyday items?
+If all these hacks are within our grasp, what other uses could you consider for everyday items?

 Who Discovered Functional Fixedness?